07 Feb 16 MAY 2011 VALUATIONS

 A. In most cases stamp duty is simply paid on the purchase price shown in a Contract for a residential property transaction.
 In some cases, for example, where the transfer is by way of a gift, the Stamps Office will not just accept the purchase price and they will require a valuation to be submitted.

-Basically, a valuation will be required where:
+Basically, a Stamp Office Valuation Report will be required where:

 - Both the Seller and Buyer are members of the same family

 - Where the Seller and Buyer are corporations and are associated or related